golemcloud/golem/api-gateway-examples/README.md

 ```

-## Why do we need to upload definition to both worker-bridge and API Gateway?
+## Why do we need to upload definition to both worker-service and API Gateway?

+This is a normal scenario backend service (in our case, worker service) can have its own API definition or documentation.
+And at the same time, the reverse proxy configurations (Tyk or any external API) will need its own documentation.

 Here is an excerpt from Tyk's documentation on a similar aspect:

 > Crucially, the user’s API service remains unaware of the Tyk Gateway’s processing layer, responding to incoming requests as in direct client-to-service communication.
 It implements the API endpoints, resources and methods providing the service’s functionality.
 It can also have its own OpenAPI document to describe and document itself (which is essentially also another name for API definition)

-A backend service can have its own API definition or documentation.
-And at the same time, the reverse proxy configurations
-may have its own documentation.
-Therefore it is not by surprise, we also have a 2 layer documentation for services
-backed by API Gateway.

-## How does worker bridge know which API definition to pick for a given endpoint?
+## How does worker service know which API definition to pick for a given endpoint?

-*x-golem-api-definition-id* and *x-golem-api-definition-version* are the headers that are injected by Tyk to the request.
+*x-golem-api-definition-id* and *x-golem-api-definition-version* are the headers that are injected by Tyk to the request,

-By injecting these headers to every request, worker bridge can lookup the corresponding API definition and serve the request.
+which will allow worker-service to look up the right API definition (so that it knows which worker function to invoke) for a given request.

 It is the responsibility of whoever managing the API Gateway (Tyk in this case) to make sure that every request is configured to inject
-these headers.
+the above headers.

-Please note that, if you are using open-api spec in registering with worker-bridge, x-golem-api-definition-version is _NOT_
+Please note that, if you are using open-api spec in registering with worker-service, x-golem-api-definition-version is _NOT_
 the version of the open-api spec.
 You may have to change the open-api spec that you upload to Tyk (with extra caching or authorisation for example),
-and still point to the same version of the API definition in worker-bridge.
+and still point to the same version of the API definition in worker-service.
 It is upto the user whether or not
-they keep the version of the open-api spec and the version of the API definition in worker-bridge to be same.
+they keep the version of the open-api spec and the version of the API definition in worker-service to be same.
 Conceptually,
 they don't necessarily be the same.

-## What next?

-### Document Generation aspects

-* Users can use their Open API spec that can be imported to worker bridge, with an obvious interface to specify the worker name and function name..
-Sometimes there may not be any transformations that everything else is mere defaults
-* If they want (not mandatory) They can make use of the same Open API spec to upload to API Gateway if they want to configure per-endpoint.
-Example: We allow 10000 requests per second for Get cart contents, but 1000 for posting.
-Otherwise (my draft PR) all requests to API Gateway is forwarded as is to worker bridge

-We can flip this thinking too

-* Users write the worker bridge API definition that is even more powerful with respect to a backend service, especially with transformations using Expr language
-* They can generate Open API spec (probably with some challenging part in details) from this, and if they want (not mandatory) can make use of it to upload to their preferred API gateways and achieve the same advantages mentioned above in the second point.
-Otherwise all requests to API Gateway is forwarded to worker bridge
-Given we already achieved what we discussed on Wednesday in my draft PR, may be its not a bad idea to discuss/validate some of these points (